 How To Prepare This Build a shark Craft

-First you’re going to want to download the free shark templates by clicking on the ‘click here for free printables’ image at the bottom of the page – I’ve made a color and a black and white version!
+If you’re a member, you can download the shark templates by clicking on the download box at the bottom of the page – I’ve made a color and a black and white version!

 Other materials you’ll need: